Languages of Nepal - A Traveller's Guide To Go Local & Feel Welcomed!

 Hello - pranam Yes - haan No - naa Maybe - shaayad Sorry - maaf karin Please - meharbani karke Thank you - dhanvaad I am fine - sab badhiya ba My name is _____ - hamaar naav _____ ha I'm from ____ - hum ____ e haiin Pleased to meet you - tose mil kar achchha lagal I don't know - humke naikhe maaloom I don't understand - naikhe samajh mein aavat Please speak more slowly - tani aahista aahista bola How much is this? - eeh ketna ha?

 Hello - Lasso How are you? - Eda Karangba moula?
 Fine, thank you. - Jaban moula.
 What is your name? - Ela min te La?
 My name is ____. - Ngla min ____.
 Thank you. - Tujeje Moula.
 Where is the toilet? - Souchalaire kanang moula?
 How do I get to _____? - _____ kanangri moula?
 I want to sleep - huu tojhi I am thirsty. - Kui fuijhi

-Keep this translation guide handy and you will be able to start small conversations with the locals and get to know them better.
+Keep this translation guide for the languages of Nepal handy and you will be able to start small conversations with the locals and get to know them better.
 Apart from that, you won't need a local guide to translate every little thing for you.
 Makes things a bit easier, right?
 If you wish to learn more, there are other plenty of handbooks, mobile applications and online guides available to help you transcend the language barriers and make the most of your Nepal trip!